AriFordsham/GHCWiki/ghc-kinds/kind-inference.md

 where 'gen' is generalising.

-The (PARITAL) rule might look like this:
+The (PARTIAL) rule might look like this:

 ```wiki
         t = forall vs. sig[t1..tn/_]